Summary of Maryland's HB 837 and SB 833: Cannabis Reform

 Section 6 — Cannabis Public Health Advisory Council

 Specifies the terms for appointed members of the Cannabis Public Health Advisory Council

 Section 7 — Disparity study

 The bill instructs a review of 2017 Business Disparities in the Maryland Market and 2017-2018 medical cannabis disparity study to determine if they support the need for remedial measures to assist women- and minority-owned businesses in the adult-use industry.
-If they do not, it instructs a new study to be done of the cannabis industry.
-The findings must be submitted on or before November 1, 2022.
+If they do not, it instructed a new study to be done of the cannabis industry.
+The findings were due on or before November 1, 2022.

 Section 8 — Study of home cultivation for medical cannabis only

 Instructed the MMCC to study and make recommendations on home cultivation for qualifying patients — including best practices of other states — by November 1, 2022

 Section 9 — Provides for effective date and makes provisions contingent